Analysis | Can I Be Required to Get Vaccinated Against Covid-19?

 3. What objections can workers raise?

 • To start with, rules related to the Food and Drug Administration’s sped-up procedure for authorizing the Covid vaccines amid a public health emergency state that individuals have the option to refuse the shots.
 That gives some workers an avenue to sue over vaccine mandates as long as the FDA hasn’t given the shots formal approval, according to management lawyers.
 However, in mid-June, a Texas federal judge tossed out a lawsuit on this basis against Houston Methodist Hospital, ruling that the language on emergency-use products applies to powers and obligations of the head of the U.S. Department of Health and Human Services, not a private employer.
-The decision will likely give other courts more confidence to reject similar lawsuits against workplace requirements, legal observers said.
+The decision -- along with a Justice Department memorandum issued in July that said the shots’ emergency status doesn’t prohibit vaccination mandates -- will likely give other courts more confidence to reject similar lawsuits against workplace requirements, legal observers said.

 • The Americans with Disabilities Act allows a worker to request an exemption from a vaccine mandate if she has a disability that’s covered by the law.
 In such a case, the employer must communicate with the worker to determine whether an exemption is a reasonable accommodation given her disability and job responsibilities -- and isn’t an undue burden for the employer.
 Failing to engage in that process or provide a reasonable accommodation could be grounds for a lawsuit.
 A worker with a health condition that compromises her immune system has a good chance of prevailing on a claim if she has a doctor’s advice that she should avoid a vaccine.
 An employer would need to show that allowing a worker to remain unvaccinated would cause an undue burden or pose a direct threat in the workplace, which would be difficult to do if there are alternatives available such as working from home or moving to an area segregated from coworkers.
 The Equal Employment Opportunity Commission, which enforces federal laws against job discrimination, has said that ADA protections apply to Covid vaccines.